grechaw/marklogic-sesame-old/README.md

 gradle mlDeploy
 ```

-alternately you may provision manually (using Documents as your db)
+alternately you may provision manually

 ```
 //setup Documents database